Taylor Hall: Junior

-Though the odds of him playing in Russia were remote, Hall was drafted 89th overall by the Kontinental Hockey League (KHL)'s Ak Bars Kazan on June 1, 2009.
-He was one of three Canadian junior players (all from the OHL) taken in the 2009 KHL Draft, which begins selecting players one year younger than the NHL does.
-Hall was an early favourite to be the top pick in the 2010 NHL Entry Draft since entering the junior ranks.
+Though the odds of him playing in Russia were remote, Hall was drafted 89th overall in the 2009 KHL Junior Draft by Ak Bars Kazan.
+He was one of three Canadian junior players (all from the OHL) taken in the KHL draft, which begins selecting players one year younger than the NHL does.
+Hall was an early favourite to be the top pick in the 2010 NHL entry draft since entering the junior ranks.
 He was praised early in his junior career on Hockey Night in Canada by commentator Don Cherry during his "Coach's Corner" segment.
 Hall was also featured in a July 2008 issue of Sports Illustrated, profiling young athletes poised to star in their sports.

 Hall finished the 2009–10 season tied for first place in the OHL with Tyler Seguin with 106 points (40 goals and 66 assists) to win the Eddie Powers Memorial Trophy alongside Seguin.
 Hall was instrumental in the Spitfires' 2010 J. Ross Robertson Cup championship, recording a playoff-leading 35 points in 19 playoff games.
 His teammate, Adam Henrique, won the Wayne Gretzky 99 Award, scoring 20 goals.

 In May 2010, Hall helped lead the Spitfires to their second-straight Memorial Cup.
 With the victory, Hall was awarded his second-straight Stafford Smythe Memorial Trophy as tournament MVP (the first player in its history to repeat as a winner), the Ed Chynoweth Trophy as Memorial Cup scoring leader and a spot on the tournament all-star team for the second-straight year.

 Hall was ranked as the top North American-based prospect by the NHL Central Scouting Bureau (CSB) in its 2009–10 midterm rankings.
 In the CSB's final rankings, he was overtaken by Tyler Seguin as the top-ranked North American-based prospect.
-Hall has cited Toronto Maple Leafs forward and 2009 NHL Entry Draft first overall pick John Tavares as a role model, both on and off the ice.
+Hall has cited Toronto Maple Leafs forward and 2009 NHL entry draft first overall pick John Tavares as a role model, both on and off the ice.